williamhobbs/RPi-Solar-Forecast/README.md

 	- automatically overwrite old .nc files?
 	- move old files to external drive/network drive/cloud?
 - Try out 64-bit OS
+- Switch to using `sed` for modifying the wgrib2 makefile, e.g., `sed -i 's/USE_NETCDF3=1/USE_NETCDF3=0/g' makefile`.
+This will make it easier to turn most of this guide into a single setup script.
 ***

 # Table of contents